 If you start searching for blogging platforms, you will likely get overwhelmed with the search results.
 The problem is that you cannot simply pick the first link you see and go with it.
 Some blogging platforms have a simple, user-friendly interface, while others require some specialized coding skills.
 You will also find some are free while others charge a fee.
 We have also noticed some sites are well maintained, are frequently updated and offer customization tools while others are limited and dated.

 With that in mind, we wanted to share a list of the most popular blogging platforms for small companies and share some pros and cons so that you can make an informed choice.

-First thing to note is WordPress.org platform is different than WordPress.com (also included in this article).
+The first thing to note is the WordPress.org platform is different than WordPress.com (also included in this article).
 Basically, WordPress.org offers a free blog building software suite.
 You download the software, build your blog, choose a theme (free or paid), and buy a domain name and hosting service.
 When everything is ready, you upload your blog on the hosting server.

 Unfortunately, it is a lot of work, especially if you are new to the world of site building and hosting.
 To balance this disadvantage, there are several advantages to using this platform:

 - You can expand your blog as it becomes more popular, by adding new pages and new sections;